michaelpermyashkin/Cloudland/README.md

-# stitch
+# Cloudland

-Online shopping site for handmade products built with the Django framework
+## About
+A multivendor e-commerce shopping platform featuring handmade products.